 This surgery is done to treat diseases of the digestive tract.
-It removes all of the large intestine.
-When healed, waste passes from the small intestine through a stoma in the wall of the abdomen and into a pouch outside of the body.
+It removes all of your large intestine.
+When healed, waste passes from your small intestine through an opening (stoma) in your belly (abdominal) wall and into a pouch outside of your body.
+There are 2 ways the surgery may be done:

 If you smoke, try to quit.